- Magnificent sunrise views from Khopra Ridge, Poonhill, and Mohare Danda.

 Day 02: Kathmandu: Sightseeing and Trek Preparation

 We organize a guided tour to four of the spiritual and historical sites in Kathmandu which are also listed as UNESCO World Heritage sites to provide you an insight on the history, religious significance, architecture, and culture of prosperous Kathmandu.
 Durbar Square is a complex of historic places, courtyards and temples, built between the 12th and 18th centuries, used to be the seat of the ancient Malla kings of Kathmandu.
-An intriguing piece here is the 17th century stone inscription set into the wall of the palace with writings in 15 languages.
-Scared Hindu Temple of Pashupatinath dates back many hundreds of years and makes it one of the most important Shiva locations across the Indian subcontinent.
-Besides being a place of worship, it is also the most important cremation site for the Hindus in Nepal.
+Scared Hindu Temple of Pashupatinath dates back many hundreds of years.
 Swayambhunath, popularly known as Monkey temple due to abundance of monkey found in the shrine area is a 2000 years old stupa situated on a hillock.
 It is world’s most glorious Buddhist shrine and its main temple is capped by a pinnacle of copper gilt and is painted on the four sides with all seeing eyes of Lord Buddha.
 Next come Bouddhanath which is a Buddhist shrine and one of the large Stupas in the world.
-The shrine has unique octagonal Mandala design with hundreds of prayer wheels and the 108 images of the Buddha are set into the niches around the huge structure.
-The area of Bouddhanath is also famous for over 50 Tibetan monasteries, thus the area is also known as ‘Little Tibet’.
-As you wander round the shops surrounding the stupa, you will find yourself interacting with monks in their maroon and saffron robes, and traditionally dressed Tibetan refugees who live here at the religious center for Himalayan Buddhists.
-You can join the locals to circumambulate the stupa, bargain for handicrafts in the shops or sit on a rooftop restaurant and absorb the atmosphere.
 Later after sightseeing program, we will introduce you with your trekking guide and have a small pre-trip meeting.
 You are advised to pack your things and be set up for transfer to Pokhara from where the real Annapurna Panorama trek begins.
-Accommodation: City Hotel.
-Including Meal: Breakfast
+Accommodation: Hotel, Including Meal: Breakfast.

 Day 03: Kathmandu to Pokhara (820m/2,690ft)

 We set off for Pokhara after breakfast.
 Driving today is adventurous and pleasant as it winds down hugging the mountain side through terraced fields.
 Following the side of Mahesh River we come to the Trishuli River.
-We follow Trisuli River side all the way up to Mugling where Trisuli River confluences with the Marshyangdi River.
+We follow Trishuli River side all the way up to Mugling where Trishuli River confluences with the Marshyangdi River.
 After crossing a bridge over Marshyangdi River we head further west to Pokhara.
 If you are on the right pane of your vehicle the journey today provides plenty of opportunity to view cultivated terraced fields, rivers, streams, green valleys, rocky gorges, farmlands and typical rural life of Nepal.
 We take lunch break in a restaurant along the way.
 Upon arrival in Pokhara, the naturally beautiful city with many crystal clear lakes you may take time to spend leisurely at Phewa lakeside or just hang around the market.
-Driving Time: 6-7 hrs.
-Accommodation: City Hotel.
-Including Meal: Breakfast
+Driving Time: 6-7 hours, Accommodation: Hotel, Including Meal: B, L, D.

 Day04: Drive to Kimche and trek to Tadapani (2,630m/8,626ft)